 Notes

-• To Prep-Ahead: Boil and rice the potatoes then combine them with the eggs and milk up to 24 hours in advance.
+• Prep-Ahead: Boil and rice the potatoes then combine them with the eggs and milk up to 24 hours in advance.
 Pull the mixture out of the fridge 30 minutes to an hour before piping so it can come to room temperature.

-• To Store: Arrange in a single layer in an airtight container and refrigerate for up to 3-5 days.
+• Storage: Arrange in a single layer in an airtight container and refrigerate for up to 3-5 days.
 Use parchment paper between the layers if you need to stack them.
+Return to a 375°F oven for 10-15 minutes or until warm.
+You can also quickly heat them in a microwave or Air Fryer.

 Nutrition